Inside an American Family’s Hell: One Child Abducted, Another Turned Serial Killer

 Viewers of a certain age will likely remember Steven Stayner, thanks to NBC’s two-part 1989 TV movie about his ordeal, I Know My First Name is Steven.
 That blockbuster program starring Corin Nemec (which garnered nearly 40 million viewers) was a heavily hyped and discussed small-screen event, memorable for its portrait of both child abduction and the ensuing difficulty of post-kidnapping re-adjustment into society.
 Much of that popularity was due to Nemec’s celebrated lead performance.

-However, it also was the result of Steven’s unique nightmare, which began on December 4, 1972, when as a seven-year-old second-grader, the Merced, California native—the youngest of five children to Kay and Del Stayner— was convinced by two men to get into their car while he was walking home from school, and promptly dropped off the radar of friends and family.
-Steven’s disappearance was a brutal blow to his loved ones, and though it became national news, no promising leads every materialized, leaving Kay, Del and their other children to go on with life while clinging to the hope that Steven might eventually reemerge.
+However, it also was the result of Steven’s unique nightmare, which began on Dec.
+4, 1972, when as a 7-year-old second-grader, the Merced, California, native—the youngest of five children to Kay and Del Stayner— was convinced by two men to get into their car while he was walking home from school, and promptly dropped off the radar of friends and family.
+Steven’s disappearance was a brutal blow to his loved ones, and though it became national news, no promising leads ever materialized, leaving Kay, Del and their other children to go on with life while clinging to the hope that Steven might eventually reemerge.

 Steven’s return was met with excitement and glee by his parents and siblings, as well as by hordes of media cameras eager to capture every moment of his reunion.
 Reporters crowded the family’s front lawn, snuck into Steven’s new high school, and followed the Stayners everywhere, determined to milk this happily-ever-after for all it was worth.
 Even once the furor died down and Steven got married to sweetheart Jody—with whom he had two kids, Ashley and Steven Jr.—the attention persisted, sparked by Steven’s decision (against his mother’s wishes) to allow a TV movie to be made about his saga.
 I Know My First Name is Steven was a phenomenon, earning four Emmy nominations.
 Alas, before he could fully bask in that acclaim, Steven was killed in a random traffic accident, bringing to a close a story that had captivated the nation.